-Anyway, here we go, Guy’s top ten tips to get the outside of your house painted.
+Anyway, here we go, our top ten tips to get the outside of your house painted.

 This may seem extremely obvious to everyone but you would be surprised how many people fail to plan, and then of course plan to fail, so write down what you are going to do, it helps you FOCUS!

 You don’t have to sit down and write an essay, just some rough notes on one side of A4 paper will be sufficient.

 Note any repairs or flaking paint you need to look at, make a list of stuff you will need (Don’t forget to buy the paint itself!), and maybe also work out how much you plan to spend on this

 Another thing people don’t seem to do is to prepare THEMSELVES for the work ahead.

 Painting a house is NOT the same as sat down in front of the telly with a cuppa, it takes hard work and if you don’t make the effort, it will either not get done, or will look awful.

 The painter in the image above has prepared themselves and knows the importance of scraping down old paint and also covering the floor.
 It is not just the painting that requires preparation, YOU DO TOO.

 Make sure you have enough dust sheets or old blankets to use, so you don’t end up painting the patio and your lawn too.